bomeara/CoCCoE/README.md

 I propose a similar test for scientific societies: the **CoCCoE** [pronounced "cocoa"] test:

-1. There is a Code of Conduct that can result in expulsion from the meeting for harassment of an attendee
+1. There is a *Code of Conduct* that can result in expulsion from the meeting for well-documented harassment of an attendee
-2. And a Code of Ethics that can result in removal from the society for harassment of a member
+2. There is a *Code of Ethics* that can result in removal from the society for well-documented assault of a member

-Like the Bechdel test, this also seems obvious -- can there really be a society that would let someone, say, convicted of sexual assault show up at a meeting?
-But when you look into it, there are many such organizations, despite the [well-documented problems of harassment in science](https://harassment.agu.org).
+Like the Bechdel test, this also seems like a low bar, hard to imagine any society failing, yet many do.
+Despite the [well-documented problems of harassment in science](https://harassment.agu.org), this leaves societies scrambling.
+When an issue occurs, without a pre-existing policy, it can be hard to take appropriate action.
+Lack of a policy also sends a signal about society priorities.
+Good policies will have details about reporting procedures, how allegations are handled fairly, about ethics regarding plagiarism, reporting of conflicts of interest, etc. -- far more detail than is required to pass the CoCCoE test.
+This just highlights those that currently fail it.

 As with the Bechdel test, what one does with the test result is a matter of personal choice.
 Join a society to change this, boycott a society until fixed, ignore completely?